 Think of your records as a valuable asset.

 Knowledge is power!
-Your school’s data map or inventory will provide an overview of all data processing activities within your organisation and enable you to understand what kind of data is being processed, by which departments and for which purposes.
+Your school’s data map or records of processing inventory will provide an overview of all data processing activities within your organisation and enable you to understand what kind of data is being processed, by which departments and for which purposes.
 At 9ine, we’ve experienced first hand how this knowledge allows schools and organisations to understand the value of clear records as it joins the dots and allows you to align projects with equivalent goals and challenges.
 The result is an increase in oversight for the data processing activities being carried out in your school or organisation, providing valuable insight into risk and mitigation.

 Effectively managing your record of processing activities using technology.

 Organising records of all the data processing activities that take place within a school or organisation can be challenging, particularly when many different departments are involved.
 We understand that, during the COVID19 pandemic, schools have had to deal with the introduction of many new data processing activities as a result of implementing new remote learning programs, virtual event software platforms and online learning tools.
 We appreciate that these are challenging times for all.
 However, streamlining the process improves the pace and confidence at which schools can introduce new activities involving the use of personal data.
-9ine’s new Governance, Risk and Compliance (GRC) platform is aimed at helping schools improve their governance processes and provides a centralised platform to store, maintain and keep records up-to-date; ultimately providing a single point of truth for all data processing activities.
+9ine’s Governance, Risk and Compliance (GRC) platform is aimed at helping schools improve their governance processes and provides a centralised platform to store, maintain and keep records up-to-date; ultimately providing a single point of truth for all data processing activities.
 To learn more about how 9ine's GRC gives you full picture of how data flows across your school and records your school’s inventory of processing activities request a trial.